Uncharted (film): Development

 In April 2015, the script written by David Guggenheim was leaked, having been obtained in the Sony Pictures hack.
 On August 5, 2015, Sony Pictures Entertainment pushed the film's release date back to June 30, 2017.
 In an interview with Game News Official, Nolan North, who voiced Nathan Drake in the video games, stated that he believed that fans did not want an Uncharted film.
 Charles Roven did reveal to Collider that what they were working on was pretty exciting, there was a director that they did not have at the moment, and they were not ready to cast that vote until they were actually ready to cast.
 In April 2016, Neil Druckmann, who had worked on previous Uncharted games, said that the most important aspect of the film is the character relationships.

 On July 29, 2016, Variety reported that Joe Carnahan was writing the draft of the film's script.
 On September 1, 2016, the film was removed from Sony's release calendar due to not having a director or cast, but Sony was still moving forward with the film.
 On October 25, 2016, Shawn Levy was announced to be directing the film.
 Carnahan said to Collider that he and Levy are knowledgeable about the game, and had been hard at work getting the characters right.
 The filming was set to begin in early 2017.
 In early January 2017, Carnahan posted a photo on his Instagram to show that the script of the film had been completed.
+Ryan Reynolds vied and nearly signed on as Nathan Drake, but his commitments to the Deadpool films prevented it.
 In May 2017, Tom Holland was cast as a young Nathan Drake, with the film serving as a prequel to the games.
 Television writer Rafe Judkins was brought on to rework the script.
-On December 19, 2018, it was announced that Levy had departed the film to work on Free Guy.
+On December 19, 2018, it was announced that Levy had departed the film to instead work on Free Guy, a film about a fictional video game.

 On January 14, 2019, Variety reported that Dan Trachtenberg had signed on to direct the film.
 In June 2019, The Hollywood Reporter confirmed that the film was set to be released on December 18, 2020.
 On August 22, 2019, Deadline reported that Dan Trachtenberg had exited the film, with the film scheduled to go into production in early 2020.
 The film would become the first feature production of Sony's PlayStation Productions.
 On September 27, 2019, The Hollywood Reporter informed that Travis Knight would direct the film.
 In November, Wahlberg returned to the project to star alongside Holland in the role of Victor Sullivan.
 In December 2019, Knight left the project due to scheduling conflicts with Holland, which resulted in the film losing its December 18, 2020 release date.